Surgical Procedures: Surgery and Staging for Thyroid Cancer

 - Parathyroid gland damage can cause hypoparathyroidism and low levels of calcium.

 - Developing hypothyroidism (the thyroid not working well enough).

 What is recovery like?

-Recovery from a thyroid cancer surgery may include a stay in the hospital for 24-48 hours, with return to normal activities within the first day post-op.
+Recovery from a thyroid cancer surgery may include a stay in the hospital for 24-48 hours, with a return to normal activities often within the first day post-op.
 You will be told how to care for your incision before leaving the hospital.